duke-major-mapper/front-end-web/README.md

 ## Note from Aman

-Please use `yarn` to run scripts rather than `npm`, `yarn` is faster and more efficent than `npm` and if we will deploy this, we can only have one of the npm or yarn lock files.
+Please use `yarn` to run scripts rather than `npm`, `yarn` is faster and more efficent than `npm` because when we will deploy this app, we can only have one of the npm or yarn lock files.
 [Look here on how to install yarn](https://yarnpkg.com/lang/en/docs/install/).

 To run project with yarn: